Blog

 While some users would like to see all ads obliterated from view, there are others who understand that publishers depend on ad revenue to stay in business and to be able to open their sites to the public.
 A good ad blocker will allow its users to allow ads on certain sites, which is a definite plus, as many sites now require you to switch your ad blocker off before they allow you to see all of their content.
 This is a win-win scenario for everyone, as the user can still limit the amount of ads that they see, whilst the publishers and advertisers still get to have their message out there in front of the masses without fear of being blocked at every turn.

-Posted in Ad Blocking May 14, 2018 (first published October 2016) Was this helpful?
-Yes / No
+Posted in Ad Blocking May 14, 2018 (first published October 2016)

 Related